-- < New establishment, expansion and renewal of water supply stations > - Water supply stations are the key to stable water supply during normal times, and are also important facilities that supply tap water to local residents in the event of an earthquake, etc. Although the development of water supply stations has improved the stability of water supply in the entire metropolitan area, there are still some areas where water supply stations have not been developed.
+< New establishment, expansion and renewal of water supply stations >

+- Water supply stations are the key to stable water supply during normal times, and are also important facilities that supply tap water to the users of municipal water service in the event of an earthquake, etc. Although the development of water supply stations has improved the stability of water supply in the entire metropolitan area, there are still some areas where water supply stations have not been developed.
 In addition, some of the water stations were built in the late 1960s and are now more than 50 years old, so they will need to be upgraded. - On the other hand, some water stations have the upper part of the distribution reservoir open to the public as a park or ground, while others are surrounded by fences and are not open to the public.
 Some water stations are now located in residential or commercial areas due to the urbanization of the surrounding areas after commencement of facility operations and are required to be integrated with a local community in some cases. - In order to eliminate the uneven distribution of reservoir capacity at water supply stations, the development of water supply stations has been promoted steadily and the stability of regional water supply has improved.
-Tokyo Metropolitan Govt. aims to increase the rate of stable water supply from 84% as of end-

-FY2019 to 89% at the end of FY2030.

-- The social issue Tokyo Metropolitan Govt. recognizes is securing a stable water supply by resolving uneven distribution of service reservoir capacity of water supply stations.
+Tokyo Metropolitan Govt. aims to increase the rate of stable water supply from 84% as of endFY2019 to 89% at the end of FY2030. - The social issue Tokyo Metropolitan Govt. recognizes is securing a stable water supply by resolving uneven distribution of service reservoir capacity of water supply stations.
 A solution to the issue will benefit local residents. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets G CLEAN WATER AND SANITATION 6.b Support and strengthen the participation of local communities for improving water and sanitation management 13 condit 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.
+SDGs G CLEAN WATER AND SANTATION 6.b Support and strengthen the participation of local communities for improving water and sanitation management 13 CUMUIT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.

-- < Reconstruction of facilities in water reclamation centers and pumping stations > - Wastewater treatment plants treat wastewater and discharge it to rivers and the sea.
-Reconstruction of aging wastewater treatment plants and pumping stations is underway to ensure stable wastewater treatment and stormwater removal in the future. - Wastewater treatment plants and pumping stations have a vast number of facilities, and the pace of deterioration varies for each pump and incinerator, etc. This makes it necessary to understand and level the volume of the reconstruction project. - Based on the economic service life of each facility, Tokyo Metropolitan Govt. will carry out systematic and efficient reconstruction by leveling the project volume using asset management methods. - The social issue Tokyo Metropolitan Govt. recognizes is securing stable sewage services by reconstructing aging facilities.
+- < Reconstruction of facilities in water reclamation centers and pumping stations > - Reconstruction of aging water reclamation centers and pumping stations is underway to ensure stable wastewater treatment and stormwater removal in the future.

+- Water reclamation centers and pumping stations have a vast number of facilities, and the pace of deterioration varies for each pump and incinerator, etc. This makes it necessary to understand and level the volume of the reconstruction project. - Based on the economic service life of each facility, Tokyo Metropolitan Govt. will carry out systematic and efficient reconstruction by leveling the project volume using asset management methods. - The social issue Tokyo Metropolitan Govt. recognizes is securing stable sewage services by reconstructing aging facilities.
 A solution to the issue will benefit Tokyo residents and sewerage users. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment 13 SUMULE 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.
-14 tire BELOW WATER 14.1 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution
+SDGs 12 RESPONSIBLE CONSUMERTION AND PRODUCTION 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment 13 ACHICA 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries.
+14 UR BELOW WATER 14.1 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution